Waco (album)

-Waco is the fourth studio album by Australian alternative rock band Violent Soho.
+Waco is the third studio album by Australian alternative rock band Violent Soho.
 It was released on I Oh You Records in March 2016.
 The album came first in the annual Triple J Top 10 albums of the year poll.

 At the J Awards of 2016, the album was nominated for Australian Album of the Year.

 Title

 According to frontman Luke Boerdam, WACO is like Hungry Ghost’s “older sister: Hungry Ghost dealt with the spiritual skeleton we’ve become from this spoon-fed reality.
 WACO is more about control and illusion: what the skeleton is being fed”.

 Reception

 The album fared well with critics and came first in Triple Js annual album of the year poll.
 All six of the album's singles placed within Triple J's Hottest 100 with Like Soda reaching 15 in 2015 and How To Taste, No Shade, So Sentimental, Blanket and Viceroy reaching 92, 73, 69, 53 and 14 respectively in 2016 making Violent Soho the number one act of the year with five songs charting.